Tour Guide

 Machu Picchu is extraordinary without any explanation — but understanding which buildings were temples versus elite residences versus agricultural storehouses, and what the Intihuatana stone actually measured, requires a DIRCETUR-licensed guide who can read Inca architecture like a text.

-• Intihuatana stone solstice alignment: The carved granite pillar is positioned so that at the winter solstice sunrise, the sun casts no shadow at all — a precise astronomical alignment achieved without instruments or written mathematics; guides demonstrate the geometry and explain what the Inca word inti-huatana (hitching post of the sun) reveals about how they conceptualized solar time.
+• Intihuatana stone solar alignment: The carved granite pillar is positioned so that near the equinoxes the midday sun stands almost directly above it and the pillar casts virtually no shadow — a precise astronomical alignment achieved without instruments or written mathematics; guides demonstrate the geometry and explain what the Inca word inti-huatana (hitching post of the sun) reveals about how they conceptualized solar time.

 • Urban vs. agricultural terrace function: The terraces are not all for farming — the upper terraces near the royal sector were ornamental and ceremonial, while the lower agricultural terraces used sophisticated hydraulic engineering to prevent the entire city from sliding off the ridge; guides identify the difference and explain the water-channeling system still functioning after 500 years.